Trapper Peak has a 10,000 foot view, plus a little

 Trapper Peak is located in southwest Montana, near the historic town of Darby.

-It’s the tallest peak in the Bitterroot Mountains, more than 800′ taller than nearby St. Mary’s Peak near Stevensville.
+It’s the tallest peak in the Bitterroot Mountains, more than 800′ taller than nearby St. Mary’s Peak.

 AFFILIATE DISCLOSURE